52North/sos4py/README.rst

 **Get capabilities functions(summaries):**
  *Description*
   Construction class sos_2_0_0.
-Implements the the return of the function *connection_sos()* as inpu.
+Implements the the return of the function *connection_sos()* as input.
 The methods of the class can be used for metadata retrieval of sensors, and observation data queries.

  *Usage*
      ``class sos_2_0_0(self, url, version, xml=None, username=None, password=None):``